tagae/btrfs-backup/README.md

     btrfs-backup-clean /var/backup/home
     btrfs-backup-clean /mnt/external/backup/home

-The cleanup policy is expressed in terms of _filters_ defined in the `cleanup.d` directory.
+The cleanup policy (i.e., what an "old" snapshot is) is expressed in terms of _filters_ defined in the `cleanup.d` directory.

 The following is an all-in-one command that is equivalent to all commands shown
 previously: